-Because the canyon and Wasatch Boulevard will be completely closed to traffic, spectators will need to stake a spot out on Fort Union Boulevard.
+Because the canyon will be completely closed to traffic,spectators will need to stake out a cheer spot elsewhere on the course.
 Refer your fan club to the course maps to plot out their desired locations.
 Spectators will also be allowed to park at the finish line to cheer you in and celebrate with you after you cross the line.

 Results & Awards

-Your results will be available shortly after you cross the finish line at the results tent indicated in the finish venue map.
+Your results will be available shortly after you cross the finish line in the results tent indicated on the finish venue map.
 Results will also be posted online as soon as possible after the race.